mozilla/django-product-details/README.rst

    the app are ``product_details.storage.PDFileStorage`` (default) and ``product_details.storage.PDDatabaseStorage``.
-To use the database storage class you should run migrations (./manage.py migrate) which will create the database table required to store the data.
+To use the database storage class you should run migrations (./manage.py migrate) which will create the database table required to store the data and populate the table with the JSON data included with the library (or the data in the configured data directory).
+You can then keep the data updated via the ``update_product_details`` management command just like normal.

 This app uses Django's cache framework to store the product data so that the data can be updated on the site without requiring a server restart.